By Jonathan McCambridge and Rebecca Black, PA

-“I travelled for that meeting because I believe it is an important meeting and, bizarrely and in an unprecedented way, the British Government chose to seek to exclude the leader of Sinn Fein from a leaders’ meeting.
+“I travelled for that meeting because I believe it is an important meeting and bizarrely, and in an unprecedented way, the British Government choose to seek to exclude the leader of Sinn Féin from a leaders’ meeting.

 “The whole thing is absolutely bizarre and unacceptable.

 “We need politics which is civil, which is based on respect, which recognises the democratic mandate and the responsibility of every party including Sinn Féin.”

 She added: “We had a chance this morning to mark progress, to exchange views, to be constructive, to work together, to listen to each other.

 This is a time for inclusion, dialogue and engagement.
 There is serious and urgent work to be done.
 This is a time for mature and civil politics.
 There’s no room for bad faith and petulance from the British government.